Game Change (film): Reviews

 Game Change received generally positive reviews, with 65% of the critics polled by Rotten Tomatoes giving it favorable reviews (based on 37 reviews), with an averaged score of 6.9 out of 10.
 Metacritic lists the film as scoring 74 out of 100, based on 25 reviews by critics, signifying a "generally favorable" critical response.

-David Hinckley of The New York Daily News wrote, "Julianne Moore’s physical Palin in Game Change, which debuts March 10, is even more dead-on than Tina Fey's."
-Fey, who was noted for her physical resemblance to Palin, won an Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in 2009 for her satirical impersonation of Palin on the sketch comedy TV show Saturday Night Live.
+David Hinckley of The New York Daily News wrote, "Julianne Moore's physical Palin in Game Change, which debuts March 10, is even more dead-on than Tina Fey's."
+Fey, who was noted for her physical resemblance to Palin, won a Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series in 2009 for her satirical impersonation of Palin on the sketch comedy TV show Saturday Night Live.
 Several excerpts from these impersonations were used in the film.

 The Hollywood Reporter's Tim Goodman wrote that the movie "boldly raises the question about whether Palin is mentally unbalanced."
 He called Moore's performance "virtuoso (and likely Emmy-winning)."
 Roger Ebert gave the movie three and a half stars.
 Entertainment Weekly's Ken Tucker gave it an A−.

 The Los Angeles Times wrote: "The overall atmosphere of the film is surprisingly kind to all, much more fatalistic than hypercritical and certainly not derisive.
 Palin's rise and fall is depicted as series of bad decisions made in relatively good faith that lead up to a hideous car crash."
 Newsday commented: "Moore's performance ... is superb. ...
 A luminous and fully alive portrait by a first-rate actress."
 The San Francisco Chronicle also praised the acting: "Game Change is graced by three extraordinary performances in the leading roles, beginning with Moore's portrayal of Palin, which is both complex and entirely credible."
 The Boston Globe wrote: "Whether “Game Change’’ is a definitive accounting of what happened, and whether some viewers will accept it as such is unknowable.
 But from a dramatic standpoint is the film entertaining?
 You betcha."